 Everyone in the ladies room was jubilant.
 They were ready to carry me out on their shoulders.
 Everyone had advice: some suggested the bludgeon (“Throw the drink in his face!”); others favored the needle (“Tell him to ask that Banking guy for a job!”).

 I chose my weapon carefully, and picked….the shiv.
 The improvised weapon of choice for underdogs.

 I went back to my seat, ordered a very expensive drink, and looked around the room.
 Eager faces glanced my way, waiting to see the outcome — our outcome.

 ”Well, Jeff” I said, after a thoughtful sip, “I work at a small agency.
 It’s a lean operation.
 There’s no time for a learning curve.
 All the agencies I know are like that.
 Besides,” I said, leaning forward, “You’re a corporate guy.
 You would never be happy in agency life.
 It’s such a jungle.”

 And I smiled with just the right amount of regret.
 And malice.

-He nodded with an expression that said “Yep, I had that coming, picked up the check, and left.
+He nodded with an expression that said “Yep, I had that coming,” made a few minutes of small talk, picked up the check, and left.
 I glanced around the room and raised my glass in a silent salute, and saw, scattered around the room, knowing glances exchanged as they raised their glasses in return.

 It’s great to be there when it finally does come around.
 But how sweet to be the one who can finally, and personally even the score.
 With interest.